Pauan/fable-getting-started/README.md

 Don't worry: this repository already includes the above code in `fs/Main.fsproj`

-Now you can import `.js` files into `.fs` by using the following attribute:
+Now you can import `.js` files into `.fs` files by using the `Fable.Core.Import` attribute:

 ```
 [<Fable.Core.Import("foo", "/js/foo.js")>]
+let foo: string = jsNative
 ```

+**Note:** You have to specify the type of the variable, and its value should usually be `jsNative`

 If you are using a lot of imports you can do this: